NoelDeMartin/ai/README.md

 ## Setup

-Add the following line to ~/.bashrc:
+This is mostly intended for my workflow, but if you're curious to try it out add the following line to ~/.bashrc:

 ```sh
 export PATH=[projects-path]/ai/bin:$PATH